 At the time of issuance of the Company's proxy statement with respect to its 2014 Annual Meeting, our Board of Directors had separately put forward a proposal requesting stockholders approve an amendment to the Company's Certificate of Incorporation (the "Certificate") to eliminate cumulative voting, and made no recommendation to stockholders regarding the proxy access by-law proposal.
-Subsequent to the distribution of the Company's 2014 Proxy Statement, the Company in a Supplement to the Proxy Statement for the 2014 Annual Meeting released on June 13, 2014 encouraged stockholders to vote for the elimination of cumulative voting and made the following statement:
+Subsequent to the distribution of the Company's 2014 Proxy Statement, the Company in a

+Supplement to the Proxy Statement for the 2014 Annual Meeting released on June 13, 2014 encouraged stockholders to vote for the elimination of cumulative voting and made the following statement:

 The Sallie Mae Board strives to be attentive and responsive to its stockholders.
 While our Board of Directors chose not to make a recommendation in regards to the proxy access proposal, the Board is not against adoption of proxy access.
 The Board does however believe that the coexistence of cumulative voting, proxy access and majority voting (which would occur if ISS recommendations are followed) would cause confusion and less than transparent corporate governance.
 Finally, we note that if the Company stockholders approve the proxy access stockholder proposal also on the ballot, the Nominations, Governance and Compensation Committee of our Board of Directors will propose and recommend proxy access for adoption at our annual meeting in 2015.
 Any such proposal will include the elimination or suspension of cumulative voting.
-The Board believes that any implementation of proxy access would further reduce, if not eliminate, any need for or benefit of having cumulative voting since stockholders could obtain access to the nomination process for directors.
+The Board believes that any implementation of proxy access to the nomination process for directors.